YahooArchive/mojito/docs/dev_guide/code_exs/dynamic_assets.rst

 #.
 Change to ``mojits/device``.

 #.
-Modify your controller to dynamically add assets to the rendered view template by replacing the code in ``controller.server.js`` with the following:
+Modify your controller to dynamically add assets to the rendered template by replacing the code in ``controller.server.js`` with the following:

    .. code-block:: javascript